Altuğ Çetinkaya, MD, FEBOMENUAppointmentAPPOINTMENTPATIENT REVIEWS

 Drooping Eyelids Turkey

-Eyelid drooping, medically known as ptosis, refers to the condition where the eyelid is lower than its normal position, resulting in a more squinted appearance.
-It can occur unilaterally or bilaterally and can be seen at any age, although the frequency increases with age.
+Eyelid drooping, medically known as ptosis, is a condition where the eyelid sits lower than its normal position, giving the eye a narrower appearance.
+It can be unilateral (one-sided) or bilateral (both sides),and while it can occur at any age, its frequency increases with aging.

-We usually notice that our eyelid has drooped, especially if it’s unilateral, through the asymmetry we see in photos or when looking in the mirror.
-The side with eyelid drooping will appear more closed, or the other eye may appear larger.
+We usually notice eyelid drooping, especially if it affects only one eye, through asymmetry visible in photographs or when looking in the mirror.
+The drooping eyelid will appear more closed, or the other eye will seem larger.

-Depending on the degree of drooping, increasing eye fatigue and a decrease in visual quality can also be symptoms.
+Depending on the degree of drooping, increasing eye strain and reduced visual quality are also among the common symptoms.

 What Causes Eyelid Drooping?

-Eyelid drooping can also be seen in younger patients.
-The most frequent causes of this in young people, apart from structural flexibility, include rubbing the eyelids due to allergies or dryness, long-lasting eyelid swelling due to trauma or diseases, recurrent infections, or the stretching of eyelid tissue caused by prolonged contact lens use.
+Eyelid drooping can also occur in younger patients.
+Apart from structural laxity, the most common causes include rubbing the eyes due to allergies or dryness, prolonged eyelid swelling from trauma or medical conditions, recurrent infections, or tissue stretching caused by long-term contact lens use.

 What Are the Types of Eyelid Drooping?

-Eyelid drooping can be classified into true and false drooping.
-True drooping occurs due to the causes mentioned above and is characterized by the lowered position of the eyelid margin.
+Eyelid drooping can be classified into two categories: true drooping and pseudo-drooping.
+True drooping occurs due to the reasons explained above and is characterized by a lowered position of the eyelid margin.

 Congenital Eyelid Drooping

-Although less commonly seen, another group of conditions causing eyelid drooping includes neurological diseases/conditions or muscle disorders.
-This group includes third nerve palsy, Horner’s Syndrome, Myasthenia Gravis, progressive muscular dystrophies, orbital (eye socket) or brain masses-vascular anomalies, and temporal arteritis.
+Although relatively less common, another group of conditions causing eyelid drooping includes neurological and muscular diseases.
+These include third nerve palsy, Horner’s syndrome, Myasthenia Gravis, progressive muscular dystrophies, orbital (eye socket) or brain tumors/vascular anomalies, and temporal arteritis.

 Eyelid Drooping in Infants and Children

-In congenital eyelid drooping in children and infants, the levator muscle responsible for lifting the eyelid typically does not develop properly in the womb.
-As a result, the eyelid cannot be lifted strongly enough by this muscle, and the affected side will appear more closed from birth.
-In this condition, infants cannot fully open their eye on that side, depending on the degree of involvement.
+In congenital eyelid drooping (ptosis) seen in babies and children, the levator muscle responsible for lifting the eyelid fails to develop normally in the womb.
+As a result, the eyelid cannot be lifted strongly enough, and from birth, that eye appears more closed.
+Depending on the severity, infants cannot fully open the affected eye.

-Since the levator muscle also lacks the capacity to stretch, when looking down, the eyelid on that side will remain higher than the other eyelid.
-During a detailed oculoplastic examination, these functions, visual level, and eye movements are assessed together.
-Since a high degree of visual impairment is often present on the same side, careful measurements are made to determine whether glasses are needed.
+Since the levator muscle also lacks stretching capacity, when looking downward, the drooping eyelid stays higher than the other one.
+In a detailed oculoplastic examination, these functions, visual acuity, and eye movements are evaluated together.
+Because significant refractive errors are often present in the affected eye, careful measurements are performed to determine whether glasses are needed.

-If the eyelid drooping obstructs the visual axis, surgery should be performed without delay to prevent permanent amblyopia (lazy eye).
-If there is also strabismus (misalignment of the eyes),it is necessary to first correct the strabismus.
+If eyelid drooping blocks the visual axis, surgery must be performed immediately to prevent permanent amblyopia (lazy eye).
+If strabismus (eye misalignment) is also present, it must first be corrected before ptosis surgery.

-If the visual axis is open, surgery is ideally performed between the ages of 2-4, with 6-month checkups.
-The surgical method is determined during the detailed examination.
-Based on the degree of drooping in the eyelid and especially the function of the levator muscle, there are three main surgical techniques: interventions targeting the Müller muscle through the eyelid, interventions targeting the levator muscle via the eyelid skin, and suspension techniques.
+If the visual axis is clear, the ideal time for surgery is between ages 2 and 4, with follow-ups every 6 months.
+The surgical method is determined after a detailed examination.
+Depending on the degree of drooping and especially the function of the levator muscle, three main surgical techniques are available: Müller’s muscle resection performed from inside the eyelid, levator muscle surgery through the skin, and sling procedures.

-During cataract surgery, glaucoma surgery, or laser eye surgeries (commonly known as LASIK),the retractor used to pull the eyelid may stretch the already stretched levator muscle further.
-This situation can accelerate the drooping of eyelids that are already prone to it, although it is rarely seen in individuals with healthy muscle structure.
+Yes.
+During cataract, glaucoma, or laser surgeries (commonly known as “eye laser procedures”),the speculum used to hold the eyelids apart may overstretch an already weakened levator muscle.
+This can accelerate drooping in predisposed eyelids, although it rarely occurs in patients with healthy muscle structure.

 The only treatment for true eyelid drooping is surgery.
 There is no such thing as a non-surgical treatment for eyelid drooping, which is often seen on social media.
 In false eyelid drooping (such as skin sagging or mild eyebrow drooping),temporary treatments such as Botox, fillers, and plasma can be used.
 However, these methods are not curative for true eyelid drooping, and the terms are often misused, causing confusion among patients.